Chieze-Franklin/remoterm/README.md

 # remoterm
-A local server that facilitates remote access to a machine's terminal.
+A local server that facilitates remote access to a machine's terminal